-Gurecki and Creative Director Lauren Bello Okerman are excited to keep the community engaged and excited.
-“It gives them something to look forward to in the winter, and it allows us to maximize our resources in our busiest time,” Gurecki says.
+Gurecki and creative director Lauren Bello Okerman are excited to keep the community engaged and excited.
+“It gives them something to look forward to in the winter, and it allows us to maximize our resources in our busiest time,” Gurecki said.

 For one day only, the immersive experience brought the outdoors inside city limits.
 More than 2,000 New Yorkers walked off the sidewalk into a room with foliage on the ceiling, bird noises and ambient music, a special natural scent, and low-hanging mist.
 Every five to 15 minutes, a storm rolled in—it rained, the lights flickered like lightning, and thunder echoed in the room.
 Participants put up their hoods and experienced the waterproofness of the jacket in the real elements.
 Chef Eddie Huang even made an appearance.

-To celebrate the NYC Marathon, HOKA ONE ONE took over a space on Mercer Street from Oct.
-31 to Nov.
-4. Consumers—racers and non-racers alike—were invited to join yoga and fun runs, and watch various panels featuring athletes.
+To celebrate the NYC Marathon, Hoka One One took over a space on Mercer Street from October 31 to November 4.
+Consumers—racers and non-racers alike—were invited to join yoga and fun runs, and watch various panels featuring athletes.
 Actress Katie Holmes spoke on the “Women Who Fly” panel on the first day.
 The storefront buzzed with activity during the week and became a real hub for the running community and fan base in New York City.
 By providing an experiential environment, HOKA built brand awareness and immersed consumers in unexpected and inclusive events.